Top 50 SQL Interview Questions for Business Analyst

 26. How do you filter records using a specific condition?

-Answer: You can filter records using the WHERE clause:
+You can use various operators within the WHERE clause:

 27. What is a domain in SQL?